sweetrdf/in-memory-store-sqlite/README.md

 Check [PDOSQLiteAdapter.php](src/PDOSQLiteAdapter.php#L45) for more information.

 When adding several hundred or more triples at once you may experience increased execution time.
-Local tests showed that per **1000** triples to add store needs around 1 sec.
+Local tests showed that per second around 1500 triples can be added.
 If better performance is required consider using a state-of-the-art quad store like Stardog or Virtuoso.

 ## License